buildpack-ci/run-tests/README.md

   test:
     runs-on: ubuntu-latest
     steps:
+    - name: Clone code repo
-    - uses: actions/checkout@v2
+      uses: actions/checkout@v2
+    - name: Build and run unit tests with Buildpack CI
-    - uses: vincetse/herokuish-action@master
+      uses: buildpack-ci/run-tests@v1
 ```

 ### Custom Buildpack

 Need to use a custom buildpack?
-You can do so by setting the `buildpack_url` input parameter.
+You can do so by setting the `BUILDPACK_URL` environment variable to the URL of the buildpack that you need for your application.
+This example builds a Perl app which isn't supported natively by Herokuish.

 ```
 name: CI